Dictionary definitions are commonly used in university papers. It is also very common for teachers to mark you down for using them!

 Dictionaries are written for the general public.
 They provide general definitions of ideas, not explanations of ideas from people within your academic field (be it Science, Education, Sociology, Communications, etc.).

 Dictionary definitions were written by a group of very smart people (probably linguists) sitting around a room.
-They were not written by experts on the specific terms or concepts.
+They were not written by experts on specific terms or concepts.

 There’s a good chance the same group of people who wrote the definition of ‘Science’ also wrote the definitions of ‘Scene’ and ‘School’.
 The chance that they are experts on science, scenes, and schools, however, is very, very low.